Boosting your savings

 - They can choose to contribute $200,000 each, or split it, for example $300,000 to one account and $100,000 to the other.

 You can make the downsizer contribution whether you’re still working or already retired, as long as you meet the eligibility criteria.

 Changing your investment option

 Depending on how long you have until you plan to retire, you may want to consider changing your investment option.
 It's always a good idea to speak to our team before making an investment switch, especially if you're nearing retirement, to ensure you're choosing the investment option that's right for you.

 Consolidating your super into a single account

 If you've changed jobs a few times or worked as a freelancer, you may have super in multiple accounts.
 Each super account will likely have administration and investment fees attached to it, which means you could be paying fees for multiple accounts unnecessarily.
 Over time, fees and premiums will eat away at your savings, so it's worth taking the time to consolidate all your super into a single account so you can stop paying extra fees.
 We can also help you locate any lost or unclaimed super you may have.

 Talk to us about boosting your super savings

 The right strategy to boost your super isn't one size fits all.
 There's a lot to consider, including your personal circumstances, work situation and tax implications.
-Whether you have questions about a strategy to boost your super or want to discuss a more comprehensive retirement solution, our team of Financial Planners is here to help.
+Whether you have questions about a strategy to boost your super or want to discuss a more comprehensive retirement solution, our team is here to help.
 Get started by calling 1800 640 886.